AxiomeCG/ng-three-starter-kit/README.md

 - Output encoding to sRGB
 - Reinhard tone mapping ON
 - Shadow map (PCF Shadow Map) enabled
-- The screen resize and the pixel ratio are handled
+- The screen resize and the pixel ratio is handled

 ## Handlers